s1mply-afk/s1mply-afk.github.io/content/authors/admin/_index.md

 highlight_name: true

 # Role/position/tagline
-role: Research Scholar at Department of Computer Science and Engineering, Indian Institute of Technology Roorkee
+role: Research Scholar at Department of Computer Science and Engineering

 # Organizations/Affiliations to display in Biography blox
 organizations: